 Hazards Inspected Initial Risk Description of Risk Control Measures Residual Risk ENTANGLEMENT Can anyone's hair, clothing, gloves, cleaning brushes, tools, rags or other materials become entangled with moving parts of the tools or materials?
-Medium Long hair, loose clothing, rags, cleaning brushes and jewellery could become entangled in the moving parts of the equipment or, could knock over equipment/vessels.
-Ensure hair, loose clothing, rags and jewellery is kept clear of moving parts when in use.
-Aprons/Lab coats can be used to restrict loose clothing.
-Hair ties/hair nets can be used to secure long hair.
-Ensure inappropriate jewellery and accessories (e.g. bracelets) are not worn when operating equipment.
+Medium Long hair, loose clothing, rags, cleaning brushes and jewellery could become entangled in the moving parts of the equipment or, could knock over equipment/vessels. and jewellery is kept clear of moving parts when in use.
 Low

-Document Owner: Ballarat Tech School Current Version: 26/10/2023 Page 6 of 12 Review Date: 26/10/2024
+Document Owner: Ballarat Tech School Current Version: 12/03/2025 Page 6 of 12 Review Date: 12/03/2026

-Title: Hand Tools Authorized By: Title: Hand Tools Page Number: 7 of 12
+Title: Hand Tools Authorized By: Page Number: 7 of 12

 Hazards Inspected Initial Risk Description of Risk Control Measures Residual Risk SHEARING Can anyone's body parts be sheared between two parts of tool, or between a part of the tool and a work piece or structure?
 Medium Scissors, scalpels, blades, and other cutting tools.
 Blunt cutting tools may result in slipping and harm to user Training, induction and supervision.
 Ensure all cutting tools are appropriately sharpened and in good working order before use.
 Ensure work piece is secured and stable.
 Use cutting tools away from body and not towards another person.
 Ensure tools are stable and steady when placing on work bench.
 Inspect tools before use to ensure they are in good condition.
-Use tools appropriate PPE while using tools.
+Use appropriate PPE while using tools.
 Use tools appropriate to the task at hand.
 Do not use tools other than for their intended purpose.
 Allow adequate work area for user to avoid collision with another person/object.
-Low Hazards Inspected Initial Risk Description of Risk Control Measures Residual Risk
+Low